Calebp98/aisecuritygrants/index.markdown

 # Grants and Investments for AI Security Projects

-- Our partners are currently looking to fund projects that could dramatically improve the security of frontier AI systems.
-In the past our partners have made grants ranging from 10k to 100mil+.
+- Our partners are actively funding projects aimed at strengthening frontier AI systems security, with previous grants ranging from $10,000 to $100M+.

 - If you are looking for funding [please fill out this form](#).